djh1997/proj324/docs/index.md

 ![final mock-up design image](final_design_plan.svg)

 So, once I have removed the backlight from the LCD's I can mount them in a frame.
 I can then begin to control the contrast/pixel density to make them dim.
-I will then add a LDR to automate the brightness selection, this will remove the manual adjust however I will leave the buttons to set the levels.
+I will then add an LDR to automate the brightness selection, this will remove the manual adjust however I will leave the buttons to set the levels.

 Next I will add a camera to the system so that the system can detect bright points, hence make a matching point darker on the lens.
 I will then use the buttons to make it so that you can swap between the different modes.
 The final additional feature I would like to add is some intelligence on the camera side to ignore certain circumstances such as car tail/headlights.